ecds/OpenTourBuilder/README.md

 ## Check your system for dependencies
-Check whether you have all dependencies installed or not.
-If the dependencies are not installed it should pormpt you to install them automatically. **YOU HAVE TO HAVE SUDO ACCESS TO THE SERVER**.
+Check whether you have all dependencies installed.
+If the dependencies are not installed it should prompt you to install them automatically. **YOU MUST HAVE SUDO ACCESS TO THE SERVER**.

 <code>fab check_for_dependencies</code>